• About

 I promise you it’ll become one of your favorite destinations.

-And if you’re taking my advice, you should also make time for a family portrait session.
+If you’re taking my advice, you should also make time for a family portrait session.
 This is such a good way to capture your trip in a beautiful, physical time capsule.
 Portraits of your and your young kids will quickly become your most special souvenirs, and you can hang them in your home!

 We would LOVE to welcome you to Katie Donnelly Photography during your next trip to Paris.
-You can book your professional portrait session HERE.

 back to blog